Tannu55/WebD-project/README.md

 # WebD-project
-This is a web development projests
-( oasis internship projects)
+This is a web development projests using HTML and CSS ( oasis internship projects)